repository-service-tuf/repository-service-tuf/docs/source/index.rst

 for low-level Metadata management and client implementation.

-Implementing `TUF`_ requires sufficient knowledge of `TUF`_ to design how to integrate the framework into your repository and hours of engineering work to implement.
+Implementing `TUF`_ requires sufficient knowledge of `TUF`_ to design how to integrate the framework into a repository and hours of engineering work to implement.

 RSTUF was born as a consequence of working on implementing `PEP 458